What to Know

-He opened his bedroom door and realized the smoke was coming from the first floor, the report says.
-He walked downstairs and saw the couch in his living room was on fire, and ran into the kitchen for a bucket of water, but the fire was spreading, according to the report.
+He opened his bedroom door and realized the smoke was coming from the first floor.
+He walked downstairs and saw the couch in his living room was on fire, and ran into the kitchen for a bucket of water, but the fire was spreading, the report says.

-He opened the bedroom door and tried to go upstairs to the third floor to warn Brekelmans and McLoughlin, according to the report.
+He tried to go upstairs to the third floor to warn Brekelmans and McLoughlin, according to the report.
 But the flames and smoke were spreading too fast.

-Salas and his grandson jumped through a second-floor window, the report says.
+Salas and his grandson jumped through a second-floor window.

-They were pronounced dead about 6:15 a.m., the lawsuits filed by the victims’ families say.
+They were pronounced dead at about 6:15 a.m., the lawsuits filed by the victims’ families say.

-Salas, his grandson and three firefighters were hurt.
+Salas, his grandson and three firefighters were injured but survived.